ILXL/cpputils/README.md

 ## Karel the Robot in C++

-Karel the Robot is a gentle introductory programming language created by [Dr. Richard Pattis](https://www.ics.uci.edu/~pattis/) in [*Karel the Robot: A Gentle Introduction to The Art of Programming*](https://www.google.com/books/edition/_/ghcZAQAAIAAJ?hl=en&gbpv=1) and implemented in C++ here with his permission.
+Karel the Robot is a gentle introductory programming language created by [Professor Richard Pattis](https://www.ics.uci.edu/~pattis/) in [*Karel the Robot: A Gentle Introduction to The Art of Programming*](https://www.google.com/books/edition/_/ghcZAQAAIAAJ?hl=en&gbpv=1) and implemented in C++ here with his permission.
 The Karel language emphasizes logic while hiding tricky syntax, allowing anyone to begin making exciting graphical programs with very little background.

 ![karel the robot screenshot](karel/src/test/karel.png)